Chamomile

 Description

-Chamomile flowers bloom into little white flowers with yellow centers, looking similar to mini daisies.
+Chamomile (Matricaria Recutita) flowers bloom into little white flowers with yellow centers, looking similar to mini daisies.

 The chamomile flowers sit on top of long thin stems that shoot up anywhere from 15 to 60cm long.
 The German chamomile flowers give off a strong, herbal and sometimes pungent scent.
 While the Roman chamomile flowers are described as having a sweeter, almost fruity scent.